lexibank/uralex/uralex_documentation.md

 Syrjänen, Kaj; Maurits, Luke; Leino, Unni; Honkola, Terhi; Rota, Jadranka & Vesakoski, Outi. (submitted manuscript).
 “Crouching TIGER, Hidden Structure: Exploring the nature of linguistic data using TIGER values.”

+Also include the DOI provided for UraLex 2.0 in this release.

 ## Overview